scythe-suite/danake/docs/src/design/auth.md

 * if the *path* starts with `/cs/` (possibly followed by other parts), the request will be routed to one of the instances of the *code server*, according to the value of a *routing cookie* (if it corresponds to a known value);
-* in every other case, an error pages is returned.
+* in every other case, an error page is returned.

 Tokens and cookies are cryptographically signed (using for instance [itsdangerous](https://itsdangerous.palletsprojects.com)) so that their